arflynn28/arflynn28/README.md

 - 🤖 TensorFlow – Slowly but surely making sense of neural networks for remote sensing.

-- 🏗️ CAD & OpenRocket – Because designing rockets for LiDAR experiments sounds fun. 🚀
+- 🏗️ CAD & OpenRocket – Because designing rockets for LiDAR experiments sounds fun.🚀

 - 🖥️ BlenderGIS – Playing around with terrain modeling and visualization.